-166 Table 2 summarizes and constrasts the data-related properties of RoBival and DeeperSense as presented in Sections 3.1 and 3.2.
+Table 2 summarizes and constrasts the data-related properties of RoBival and DeeperSense as presented in Sections 3.1 and 3.2.
 An immediate takeaway is that the scope and form of the base data, its purpose and handling can be quite different between projects even at a single institute.

-169 A data management solution should be flexible enough to accommodate such variance.
+A data management solution should be flexible enough to accommodate such variance.

-RoBivaL DeeperSense Objective and method • Compare robot performances us- ing statistics and visualization • Train neural network using mul- timodal machine learning Base data • Ten distributed sensor outputs and manual measurements ob- serving robot behavior and field characteristics before, during, and after an experiment • Indefinite stream of synchro- nized, co-located camera and sonar snapshots showing divers working underwater Data acquisition in the field Multiple sessions at one locationDeliberate field preparation Multiple sessions and locationsAdapt to given field conditions
+RoBivaL DeeperSense Objective and method Compare robot performances us- ing statistics and visualization Train neural network using mul- timodal machine learning Base data Ten distributed sensor outputs and manual measurements ob- serving robot behavior and field characteristics before, during, Indefinite stream of synchro- nized, co-located camera and sonar snapshots showing divers working underwater Data acquisition in the field and after an experiment locationDeliberate field preparation Multiple sessions and locations Adapt to given field conditions